 The president of this country had previously called the fake news media the enemy of the people.

-He'd frequently attacked CNN at rallies, press conferences, and on Twitter.
+He had frequently attacked CNN at rallies, press conferences, and on Twitter.

 It's no surprise that Lester Holt would take something appearing to be a threat seriously, seeing as that's something that's happened quite a bit to him recently.

-So Alex refusing to accept that sort of context, just saying like, oh, out of nowhere Lester Holt was like, I'm threatening him because I talked about get your battle rifles ready.
+So Alex refusing to accept that sort of context, just saying like, oh, out of nowhere, Lester Holt was like, I'm threatening him because I talked about get your battle rifles ready.

 And if we can't see the giant setup to this, we're crazy.

-But how evil is it for you to watch people get terrorized and then say, one, it's a false flag that they're perpetrating, and that makes them so evil and such scumbags that it's, what, dot, dot, dot, fine to bomb them.
+But how evil is it for you to watch people get terrorized and then say, one, it's a false flag that they're perpetrating, and that makes them so evil and such scumbags that it's like dot, dot, dot, fine to bomb.

 What it implies is literally the most dangerous mentality that is possible.

-Because any time now that any attack happens on people on the left, this is going to be the narrative that all of these shitheads on Twitter and Ann Coulter, Sean Hannity, Lou Dobbs, that is going to be something that's going to be a card they can play.
+Because anytime now that any attack happens on people on the left, this is going to be the narrative that all of these shitheads on Twitter and Ann Coulter, Sean Hannity, Lou Dobbs, that is going to be something that's going to be a card they can play.

-I mean, this is the sort of next progression from accepting a lot of the conspiracy theory stuff that propped up as Trump was running, became much more normal.
+I mean, like, this is the sort of next progression from accepting a lot of the conspiracy theory stuff that propped up as Trump was running, became much more normal.

 And then as it got closer to the election, it became even more normal.

-Then after, it just went crazy.
+Then after it just went crazy.

-On a smaller level, you have the normalization in the right-wing media, especially Fox News, of this idea that Antifa and the Proud Boys, let's say, are the same thing.
+But on a smaller level, you have the normalization in the right-wing media, especially Fox News, of this idea that Antifa and the Proud Boys, let's say, are the same thing.

 They have that perspective as opposed to it being a loose-knit group of unorganized, small groups of people who go and counter-demonstrate against fascists.